Texas Slow Net

 telegraph key image courtesy FCIT

-TSN is a dual-purpose net, for traffic handling and training.
 TSN is well suited for operators who are interested in building proficiency in the International Morse Code and learning about handling procedures in CW traffic nets.
 During each session, a traffic handling lesson in the form of a radiogram is sent to all participants.

 ARRL logo